jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 2012), 36.
 ```
 ```
-59 Palmer, Art of Asking , 98.
+59 Palmer, Art of Asking, 98.
 ```
 ```
-60 Whitehurst, Open Organization , 34.
+60 Whitehurst, Open Organization, 34.
 ```
 ```
 61 Surowiecki, Wisdom of Crowds, 200.
 ```
 ```
-62 Bollier, Think Like a Commoner , 29.
+62 Bollier, Think Like a Commoner, 29.
 ```
 ```
 63 Giana Eckhardt and Fleura Bardhi, “The